-Net imports from over 20 countries accounted for 57 percent (or 33,400 ML) of total consumption, as highlighted in the following chart.
+Net imports from over 20 countries accounted for 56 percent (or around 34 200 ML) of total consumption, as highlighted in the following chart.
 A proportion of this imported volume was supplied to northern and north western areas of Australia where it is more economic to supply directly from Asia due to domestic refinery locations and local terminal configuration.
 Numerous import terminals are located around Australia providing ready access to the Australian market.
-The bulk of imported fuel came from refiners and regional suppliers in South Korea, Singapore and Japan, and imports from India are increasing.
-While Australia has its own indigenous crude oil production, this has been declining and around 79 percent was exported in 2016-17.
+The bulk of imported fuel came from refiners and regional suppliers in Japan and South Korea and imports from India are increasing.

+While Australia has its own indigenous crude oil production, this has been declining and around 79 percent was exported in 2018-19.
 These crudes are largely unsuitable for Australian refineries to manage their product slate, while the locations of Australian refineries also contribute to the quantity of exports.
-Crude oils required to meet the product demand mix in Australian refineries were imported from over 16 countries, but mainly from the Asia-Pacific region (64 % percent) including New Zealand and PNG.
-The remaining third of crude oil imports was sourced from Africa (18%), the Middle East (16 %) and others (2%).
+Crude oils required to meet the product demand mix in Australian refineries were imported from over 20 countries, but mainly from the Asia-Pacific region (57 percent) including New Zealand and PNG.
+The remaining imports of crude oil was sourced from the Middle East (23 percent), Africa (16 percent) and others (4 percent).